sfajfer/Master-of-Gu/gu index/Gu Index.md

 Range: Self

-Health: 9
+Health: 2

 Food: 2 eyeballs from any creature (1/4 primeval stone)

 Keywords: [**Sustained**]

-Effect: You are enveloped in an inky darkness.
-As long as you are not in direct light, you are invisible and cannot be visually detected by Gu of rank 2 or lower while sustaining this Gu.
+Effect: While sustained, you are enveloped in an inky darkness.
+As long as you are not in direct light, you are invisible and cannot be visually detected by Gu of rank 2 or lower.

+### Split Shadow Gu

+*Rank 2-5 Manifestation*

+Cost: 2 portions

+Range: Self

+Health: 3

+Food: <!-- TODO ->

+Keywords: [**Sustained**]

+Effect: A clone of yourself appearing like a black cloud splits from your body to an unoccupied square within 1 meter of you.
+When it splits from you, you can give it up to {1, 2, 3, 5} Gu from your aperture and any number of portions of primeval essence.
+The clone goes directly after you in initiative and is controlled by you.
+The clone shares all of your statistics, except that it has no soul or strength attributes, has {1, 2, 3, 5} activations, and cannot physically interact with anything in the world.
+When you stop sustaining this Gu, the Gu carried by your clone drop to the ground and you lose whatever primeval essence the clone still had.

 ### Breath Concealment Gu
 *Rank 3-5 Concealment*